CodeIgniter-Chinese/codeigniter4-user-guide/source/incoming/filters.rst

 Provided Filters
 ****************

-Three filters are bundled with CodeIgniter4: Honeypot, Security, and Throttler.
+Three filters are bundled with CodeIgniter4: Honeypot, Security, and DebugToolbar.